Top 10 Best Death Metal Vocalists of All Time

 For me, his voice makes the perfect death growl.
 Many of the others either sound screechy like Chuck Schuldiner or like the Cookie Monster, like George Fisher.

-Glen Benton (Deicide) Glen Michael Benton (born June 18, 1967) is an American death metal musician.
-He is best known as the vocalist and bassist for the death metal band Deicide.
-He was also a part of the band Vital Remains, where he performed in recording sessions and occasionally live... read more
+Glen Michael Benton (born June 18, 1967) is an American death metal musician.
+He is best known as the vocalist and bassist for the band Deicide.
+He also contributed to the band Vital Remains, performing in recording sessions and occasionally live shows.... read more

 I remember when I first heard Desire.
 I was already a fan of Morbid Angel, Entombed, Carcass, Suffocation, etc. But when I heard Deicide and Benton's vocals, I was blown away.
 He has this naturally demonic and aggressive voice that comes across fast and fluently.
 Early Deicide was at another level of speed, percussive brutality, and heaviness.